cvlab-yonsei/projects/FlowGRU/codes/README.md

 ## 2. Getting Started

 - Datasets
 We conduct experiments on [KITTI](http://www.cvlibs.net/datasets/kitti/) and [Cityscapes](https://www.cityscapes-dataset.com/).
-Our method needs additional optical flow and [DIS-flow](https://github.com/tikroeger/OF_DIS) is used.
-For convenience, we provide precomputed flow [here](https://drive.google.com/open?id=1IiK7XwRdWQYJ5-IKik2L-7VQ0FEOYu9J).
+Our method needs additional optical flow.
+In our framework, [DIS-flow](https://github.com/tikroeger/OF_DIS) is used.
+For convenience, we provide precomputed flow for a KITTI dataset [here](https://drive.google.com/open?id=1IiK7XwRdWQYJ5-IKik2L-7VQ0FEOYu9J).

 - Training
 You can train our model using the below command on the specified GPUs by setting CUDA_VISIBLE_DEVICES.
+Before train the model, you should organize the paths for RGB('/path_to_dataset/RGB'), flow'/path_to_dataset/optflw_dis_inv', and ground-truth depth'/path_to_dataset/depth'.
 We also provide the link for our pre-trained weights [trained_on_KITTI](https://drive.google.com/file/d/1IYHORs4LI8o3h1XGGsLCBuf7X-Tr_52g/view?usp=sharing) and [trained_on_Cityscape_and_fine-tuned_on_KITTI](https://drive.google.com/open?id=1A2JcwoVg8D1tJTPmwz1Zb1vKrdVfI6hF).
-> python python main.py --data_path '/path/to/dataset'
+> python python main.py --data_path '/path_to_dataset'

 - Test
-> python NoiseReduction.py --target images/target.png --guidance images/guidance.png --k 3 --d 15 --parameter parameter/Noise --output images/noise_reduction.png
+Test the trained model with the below command.
+> python python test.py --data_path '/path_to_dataset'
+> python python test_scale.py --data_path '/path_to_dataset'

 ## TODO